March 3, 2026 | IBM Z

 image

-In today’s dynamic world of DevOps and agile software development, the need for continuous, end-to-end automation is more crucial than ever.
-Modern applications and services combine legacy and recent technologies, with Mainframes continuing to play a central role in many organization’s core operations.
-Integrating Mainframe legacy systems into this modern DevOps landscape becomes necessary as businesses try to accelerate their software delivery pipelines and embrace continuous integration and deployment (CI/CD) practices.
+In today’s dynamic world of DevOps and Agile software development, the need for continuous, end-to-end automation is more crucial than ever.
+Modern applications and services combine legacy and recent technologies, with mainframes continuing to play a central role in many organization’s core operations.
+Integrating mainframe legacy systems into this modern DevOps landscape has become necessary as businesses try to accelerate their software delivery pipelines and embrace continuous integration and deployment (CI/CD) practices.

-IBM Z Mainframe’s batch processing has been, and still is, the backbone that supports mission-critical applications.
-However, aligning the iterative, file-centric nature of Mainframe operations with DevOps’s agility and automation goals can be a challenge.
-Traditional Batch Job testing methods often involve extensive scripting and programming efforts and coding file transfer mechanisms to invoke the JCL validation to the legacy stack.
-This is where the concept of ’JCLplus-as-code’ using SEA JCLplus+ validation/run-time simulation framework comes into play.
+IBM Z mainframe’s batch processing remains the backbone supporting mission-critical applications.
+However, aligning the iterative, file-centric nature of mainframe operations with DevOps agility and automation goals can be challenging.
+Traditional Batch Job testing methods often involve extensive scripting and programming efforts alongside coding file transfer mechanisms to invoke the JCL validation to the legacy stack.
+This is where the concept of ’JCLplus-as-code’ powered by the SEA JCLplus+ validation/runtime simulation framework comes into play.

-At the heart of JCLplus-as-codeis the SEA JCLplus+ for DevOps Architecture that enables JCLplus+ testing services integration from any IDe and from other services such as REST API, Java Client CLI, and others (see Figure 1).
+At the heart of JCLplus-as-code is the SEA JCLplus+ for DevOps Architecture which enables JCLplus+ testing services integration from any IDE and from other services such as REST API, Java Client CLI, and others (see Figure 1).

 Figure 1 – JCLplus+ DevOps Architecture